-If you’re wondering whether LASIK or LASEK is right for you, the first thing you’ll need to do is learn as much as you can about the two solutions.
+If you’re wondering whether LASIK or LASEK is right for you.
+The first thing you’ll need to do is learn as much as you can about the two solutions.

 What is LASEK and LASIK?

 The term LASEK stands for Laser-Assisted Subepithelial Keratectomy.
-This technology is one of the newer options available for PRK surgery, in which the laser energy in the tool is applied to the eye directly to shape the outer surface of the eye and correct vision.
-In a LASEK surgery, a flap is made in the epithelial layer of your eye using a blade and lifted prior to using the laser energy.
-When the surgeon is finished reshaping your eye with the LASEK system, the epithelium can then be replaced over the eye.
+This technology is one of the newer options available for PRK surgery.
+In which the laser energy in the tool is applied to the eye directly to shape the outer surface of the eye and correct vision.
+In a LASEK surgery, a flap is made in the epithelial layer of your eye. using a blade and lifted prior to using the laser energy.
+When the surgeon is finished reshaping your eye with the LASEK system.
+The epithelium can then be replaced over the eye.

 Alternatively, the term LASIK stands for laser assisted “in situ” keratomileusis.
-Procedures with a LASIK device also use a thin blade to create the flap of tissue over the eye and peel it back away from the front of the cornea.
+Procedures with a LASIK device also use a thin blade to create the flap of tissue over the eye.
+And peel it back away from the front of the cornea.
 The laser involved in LASIK removes some of the corneal tissue that is hampering your eyesight.
 Because the flap isn’t removed completely, the eye can heal faster.

 Choosing Between LASIK or LASEK

 For most people, choosing between LASIK or LASEK means understanding the difference between the two procedures.
 The LASIK method often uses a very special laser or microkeratome tool to create the flap in the eye.
 Alternatively, LASEK uses a tool known as a trephine.
-Some people consider LASEK to be more painful than LASIK, but you shouldn’t feel much with either thanks to the professional experience of your eye surgeon.
+Some people consider LASEK to be more painful than LASIK.
+But you shouldn’t feel much with either thanks to the professional experience of your eye surgeon.

 LASEK is generally best suited for patients who have a very steep or thin cornea.
 The unique LASEK procedure will reduce the amount of risk associated with the thin flaps in LASIK by creating a thicker flap.
 Indeed, the flap in LASEK is generally around three times thicker than the flap creation during LASIK.
 This is also why LASIK treatments heal faster than their counterparts.